-Founded by Joan Pye, MA (Oxon), FINucE(Hon), the Project is an independent network of some 10 distant supporters: physicists, chemists and chartered engineers who have spent the major part of their careers in research and in applied areas of the nuclear power industry, and 150 other keen supporters and known supporters of nuclear power including those in the industry, numbering over 150,000.
+Founded by Joan Pye, MA (Oxon), FINucE(Hon), the Project was established as an independent network of some 10 distant supporters: physicists, chemists and chartered engineers who have spent the major part of their careers in research and in applied areas of the nuclear power industry, and 150 other keen supporters and known supporters of nuclear power including those in the industry, numbering over 150,000.

 Joan is passionate about the contribution nuclear generated electricity can make towards a clean and reliable energy future for the UK, so the Project aims to educate and inform, allay genuinely held fears, and promote better public acceptance of the current need for energy produced by nuclear power.

 Joan Pye’s experience as PA to the Head of the Atomic Energy Research Establishment, Harwell where she worked for many years, convinced her that nuclear power is indeed the “Energy for the Next Generation”.
-Now in her 90’s she is still the driving force behind the project.
+Now in her late 90’s she is still the driving force behind the project.